mhhollomon/simpleConfig/README.md

 ```

 ## TODO
-- Add a way to set defaults in the schema
+- Add a way to set defaults for arrays in the schema.
-- Add a way to range constrain floats
+- Add an "at_path" to find settings deep in the heirarchy.
-- Add a way to have an "enum" like contraint
+- Add a way to have an "enum" like contraint.
 - Add parse locations to both settings and schema
   so that validation errors can reference them.
+- Add code coverage metrics.